 What is Steer Peer Mentoring?

-Steer Peer Mentoring aims to assign peer mentors to each of the 21 divisions across the university.
+Steer Peer Mentoring aims to assign peer mentors to each of the 21 divisions across the University.
 It offers an opportunity for new and returning students to meet people and learn more about their course.
-Mentees will find out about the academic and social opportunities available to them.
+Mentors will help students realise the academic and social opportunities available to them.

 Who are the Steer Peer Mentors?